tabatkins/proposal-call-this-operator/README.md

 ### Bind-This

-The call-this operator is very similar to (and occupies roughly the same syntax space as) [the bind-this `::` operator](https://github.com/tc39/proposal-bind-this).
+The call-this operator is very similar to [the bind-this `::` operator](https://github.com/tc39/proposal-bind-this).
 Rather than being based on `.call()`, bind-this is based on `.bind()`; `receiver::fn` is identical to `fn.bind(receiver)`.
 You can immediately invoke the bound function, as `receiver::fn(args)`, giving the same behavior as call-this, but can do somewhat more as well.

 So on the surface, the bind-this operator appears to completely subsume the call-this operator.
 However, I believe call-this is the better choice, for a few reasons.

 1. Parsing/precedence is simpler.
 The bind-this operator operator has to put restrictions on the RHS of the operator in order to have reasonable and predictable parsing: only dotted ident sequences are allowed, with parens required to do generic operations.
 For example, if you need to fetch the method out of a map, you can't write `newReceiver::fnmap.get("theMethod")`, because it's unclear whether the author means `fnmap.get("theMethod").bind(newReciever)` or `fnmap.get.bind(newReciever)("theMethod")` (aka a `.call()`).
 In fact, this sort of expression is still absolutely *valid*, it'll just always be interpreted as the second possibility, possibly being a confusing runtime error.

-	On the other hand, `fnmap.get("theMethod")::(newReciever)` is immediately clear and distinct from `fnmap.get::(newReceiver, "theMethod")`, with no chance of confusion.
+	On the other hand, `fnmap.get("theMethod")@(newReciever)` is immediately clear and distinct from `fnmap.get@(newReceiver, "theMethod")`, with no chance of confusion.
 You know precisely what expression is getting invoked to provide the method, and what arguments are being passed to it.

 2. Bind-this overlaps with [partial function application](https://github.com/tc39/proposal-partial-application).
 PFA makes it extremely easy to hard-bind a method to the object it's currently on - just write `obj.meth~(...)` and you're done, since the reciever is automatically captured by PFA when creating the temporary function.
 Bind-this can do this too, just more verbosely: `obj::obj.meth`, which is annoying to write and potentially problematic if `obj` is actually a non-trivial expression that now needs to be written and executed twice.